In this chapter, the LORD prohibits a variety of sexual relations and child sacrifice, which were performed by the nations of the promised land.

 As I have previously noted, the patriarchs were not bound by the Mosaic covenant, so they didn't technically do anything wrong.
 I wrote that in the context of Abraham's association with Mamre the Amorite, which is also generally prohibited under the principle of separation.
 I also think these three things (association with Mamre, marriage between Abraham and Sarah, marriage between Jacob and Leah/Rachel) are pretty good examples of things that the bible is against, yet does not explicitly condemn.
 In fact, many readers probably wouldn't even know that the bible were against these things if they only read Genesis and did not continue on to the rest of the Pentateuch.
 So the bible will not always tell us the moral judgment of an act when it happens, and this has important implications in many places.

 We also see a reference to people sacrificing their children to Molech.
-Molech is the Hebrew word for "king", so some translations have more or fewer references to Molech than others.
-In the OT, Molech (the false god) is usually associated with child sacrifice, as we find here, and this prohibition of child sacrifice is sometimes used as an implied type of abortion, in the sense that an abortion is performed for the sake of money or convenience on the part of the aborting woman.
-As such, this is another reason why many Christians oppose abortion.
-This verse is strangely placed in a chapter about unlawful sexual relations, which suggests that this chapter is more focused on the principle of separation by not following other nations' customs, rather than on sexual relations ipsa qua.
+Molech is the Hebrew word for "king", so some translations have more references to Molech than others.
+In the OT, Molech (the false god) is usually associated with child sacrifice, as we find here, and the idea is that Molech would bless you (the parents) for killing your child in this way.
+Some Christian authors suggest that child sacrifice to Molech is a moral precursor to abortion, in the (presumptive) sense that an abortion is performed for the sake of money or convenience on the part of the aborting woman.
+As such, this is a reason why some Christians oppose abortion.
+This verse is strangely placed in a chapter about unlawful sexual relations, which suggests that this chapter is more focused on the principle of separation by not following other nations' customs, rather than on sexual relations for its own sake.

 I find it strange that there is a prohibition against sex with a woman during her menstrual period when just previously in Lev 15:24 there is a ceremonial provision made for the case when men do this.
 I don't understand why there is a need for a ceremonial provision if the action is morally prohibited.

 Finally, we reach a prohibition on male same-sex intercourse.
 By most interpretations, verse 22 says "You shall not lie with a man as with a woman; it is an abomination."
 (Amplified).
 I've heard some people challenge this translation, but the majority of scholarship seems to support it, as well as every bible translation I have read so far.
 After investigating for some time, I am pretty convinced this is the correct translation.
-That does not address the proper interpretation of the verse.
+One can distinguish between the correct translation and the proper interpretation, however, so additional study is warranted.

 There is a more significant question of whether this verse also prohibits female same-sex relations, and I think the answer is no. From a literal rendering, it is clear that this is governing male behavior and not female behavior.
 However, my understanding is that female same-sex relations were much less common, if practiced at all, in the time frame of this document.
 On the other hand, while lesbianism is not banned here, there is a Midrashic tradition that it is implicitly banned in 18:3, under the presumption that lesbianism was practiced in Egypt and is one of their "practices" which the Israelites must not follow.